FVSoftwareDeveloper/TicketSystemBackend/README.md

 php artisan migrate

-note: it is required to create a innitial user manual into a database
+Note: it is required to create manual a initial user into a database

 # 15 - import bckTickets.bak file into postgresql